hotosm/techdoc/README.md

 Architecture views (and other documentation) that is not specific to one HOTSM application and applicable across multiple or all.

 ## :seedling: [Development Standards and Patterns](standards)
-Patterns and standards to guide development ncluding "How To" and "Getting Started" for developers
+Patterns and standards to guide development including "How To" and "Getting Started" for developers

 ## :notebook_with_decorative_cover: [The Architecture Decision Log](decisions)
 A register of all the key architecture decisions for the HOTSM ecosystem, including some detail around why each was decided.